 There's Plenty of Room Under the Bed

-On my first few cruises, I often found myself complaining that my dresses and skirts couldn't hang nicely in the closet because our big suitcase took up so much space.
+On my first few cruises, I often found myself complaining that my dresses and skirts couldn't hang nicely in the wardrobe because our big suitcase took up so much space.
 Then one day, on perhaps our third or fourth cruise, my husband looked under the bed and found lots of empty space there.
-We didn't have to shove all our bags into the closet.
+We didn't have to shove all our bags into the wardrobe.
 We have since learned that not all cabins are the same, however.
 Even if half the space under the bed is taken up by your bedspread during the day, you should still be able to fit a suitcase or and a few small items under there.

 Beds Can be Reconfigured

-While it's always best to request the bed configuration you want before your cruise, just because you enter your cruise cabin to find two beds when you're traveling with your spouse, or one bed when you're traveling with a friend, doesn't mean you're in trouble.
+While it's always best to request the bed configuration you want before your cruise, just because you enter your cruise cabin to find two beds when you're travelling with your spouse, or one bed when you're travelling with a friend, doesn't mean you're in trouble.
 Beds on most ships can easily be pushed together or separated; just ask your cabin steward to do it while you're out of the cabin.
 (If you're a light sleeper and worried about the cruise ship mattresses, you can always bring your own travel mattress overlay set).

 Beds Can Also be Moved